dreamfactorysoftware/df-docs/docs/API Creation and Management/generating-a-database-backed-api.md

 Note that without formatting, all data is returned as strings, unless the driver (i.e. mysqlnd) supports otherwise.
 If the stored procedure returns multiple data sets, typically via multiple "SELECT" statements, then an array of datasets (i.e. array of records) is returned, otherwise a single array of records is returned.

-_schema_ - When a result set of records is returned from the call, the server will use any name-value pairs, consisting of "<field_name>": "<desired_type>", to format the data to the desired type before returning.
+_schema_ - When a result set of records is returned from the call, the server will use any name-value pairs, consisting of `"<field_name>": "<desired_type>"`, to format the data to the desired type before returning.

 _wrapper_ - Just like the URL parameter, the wrapper designation can be passed in the posted data.